-Habitat: These lizards can be found in a variety of habitats including short-grass prairies, sagebrush, and open forests.
-Loose soils are necessary for thermoregulation.
+Habitat: These lizards can be found in a variety of habitats including shortgrass prairies, sagebrush, and open forests.
+Rocky or sandy areas with sparse vegetation are typically preferred over areas with dense vegetation.
+Loose soils are considered necessary for thermoregulation.

-Species Range: This species is found from Alberta, Canada south along the Rocky Mountains to New Mexico and Arizona and into central Mexico.
+Species Distribution: This species is found from Alberta, Canada south along the Rocky Mountains to New Mexico and Arizona, and into central Mexico.

-South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Remarks: The species is named after Francisco Hernández Médico, an early naturalist and physician from Spain who wrote an early account on this species.
 Greater Short-horned Lizards were considered common in Harding County in the 1920s, but little recent information is available on the status in the state.